reda-jaifar/reda-jaifar.github.io/_posts/2020-09-01-mentoring-a-new-junior-teammate-from-day1-to.markdown

   In the other side, the trainee needs some skills, or call them behaviours like be good listener, a hungry man who wants to enrich his knowledge by asking for details, but certainly without disturbing
-    the mentor, Because this one is meanwhile a employee with tasks and missions to complete, So as a trainee we keep calm and patient when we don't have some information or answers immediately.
+    the mentor, Because this one is meanwhile an employee with tasks and missions to complete, So as a trainee we keep calm and patient when we don't have some information or answers immediately.
 For the trainee the mentoring should represents an opportunity to know more, have different points of view, but in any case should impact our analysis capabilities, and influence our decision making, we have to protect our autonomous which it is